Employment: Why Have Public Policies Targeting Priority Neighborhoods Failed?

 According to the Court of Auditors:

-“The specific characteristics of the priority neighborhoods targeted by urban policy and their residents are not sufficiently taken into account.”
+"The specific characteristics of the priority neighborhoods under the urban policy and of their residents are not sufficiently taken into account."

 Contrary to popular belief, residential mobility and drug trafficking alone do not fully explain economic insecurity.

-Rather, two interrelated factors appear to be more significant and lead to a vicious cycle: poverty and dropping out of school.
-This point was already highlighted by the Economic Analysis Council (CAE) in a report released in April 2017:
+Rather, two complementary causes seem more compelling and lead to a vicious cycle: poverty and dropping out of school.
+This observation was already highlighted by the Economic Analysis Council (CAE) in a report released in April 2017:

 “Children, in a sense, ‘inherit’ their parents’ poverty: they live in disadvantaged areas, face greater academic challenges, and consequently have a harder time finding employment.”